hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 datetime(2018, 6, 12, 0, 0) - datetime(2018, 2, 3, 0, 0)
 ```
 Output: `datetime.timedelta(days=129)`
-#### Add timedelta to a datetime object, e.g. what is the date 4 weeks later?
+#### Add timedelta to a datetime object
-We can also do calculation between a datetime object and a timedelta object:
+We can also do calculation between a datetime object and a timedelta object.e.g.what is the date 4 weeks later?:
 ```python
 import datetime
 date_today = datetime.datetime(2018, 11, 19)